 I’m an experienced mom who breastfed two daughters for a combined 31 months.
 Learn my breastfeeding tips to increase milk supply for your baby.

 When Zoë was born, she latched right away in the hospital and was nursing like a champ.
 The night we got home from the hospital everything broke down.
 She couldn’t latch and I was a wreck.
-You can read a little about that here.

 I ended up pumping and feeding her from a bottle and supplementing with a little formula until I was able to retrain her with a nipple shield.
 Wow, that was a big mistake.
 I’ll know for this time around to avoid my pump and formula at all costs in the beginning.

 I had horrible supply issues for the first four months of Zoë’s life.
 Breastfeeding her was a constant struggle for me during that time – it’s probably one of the reasons I ended up with a mild case of PPD.

 Luckily, at around 4 months (which is also when we started solid food) my supply evened out and I was able to stop using formula unless I needed a little extra food to send with her if someone was watching her while I was away.

 I did a lot of things to work on increasing my milk supply.
 If you’re currently suffering from a low milk supply, don’t give up on breastfeeding!
 There are a lot of things you can try to increase your milk supply.
 And if it’s absolutely necessary, don’t feel guilty about using formula to supplement in the interim.
 Some breast milk is better than none.

 Here are 8 breastfeeding tips to help increase your milk supply